rkruk/gentoo-server-setup/README.md

 exit
 ```
 <br>
 Log back in with your new user (here it will be: 'Larry').
-Remember to change IP address to your VPS IP address:
+Remember to use IP address of your server:
 ```bash
 ssh larry@172.16.254.1
 ```
-Now you can administer your server from your new user account instead of root.
+Now you can administer server from your new user account instead of root.
 If you really want to become a `root` user just use the:
 ```bash
 su -
 ```